fanfank/alfred-deepseek/README.md

 ---

 This file is under construction.
+It will be finished as soon as possible.